Key Takeaways

 Choose the right coverage types for your business

-Spa and wellness businesses need professional liability for treatment injuries like burns from hot stones or allergic reactions, general liability for slip-and-falls in wet areas and property damage and product liability if you sell skincare or supplements.
+Spa and wellness businesses need professional liability for treatment injuries like burns from hot stones or allergic reactions.
+General liability covers slip-and-falls in wet areas and property damage.
+Add product liability if you sell skincare or supplements.

-Add sexual misconduct coverage despite proper protocols, property insurance for equipment and inventory, cyber liability for client records and workers compensation for repetitive strain injuries.
+You'll also need sexual misconduct coverage, property insurance for equipment and inventory, cyber liability for client records and workers' compensation for employee injuries.

 2. 2